WAYBILL / BILL OF LADING

 The goods shall in all cases be landed by the vessel & not the consignee.
 All the landing charges & all the expenses arising after discharge of the cargo including discharge onto quay, surtax d?entrepot, stevedoring, handling, overtime, tally, quay dues, storage together with any other costs associated with such discharge shall be payable by the Merchant & delivery of the goods shall not be given until such time as those costs & expenses shall have been paid to the Carrier or its agent, any custom or alleged custom of the port to the contrary notwithstanding.
 Any lighterage necessary for the discharge of the goods as well as any expenses of weighing, measuring, valuing & counting the goods at the port of discharge shall similarly be paid by the Merchant any custom or alleged custom of the port to the contrary notwithstanding.

-Goods not insured are shipped and handled at the Shipper and/or Consignee?s risk.
+Goods not insured are shipped and handled at the Shipper and/or Consignee’s risk.
 Norfolk Forwarding Services is not liable whatsoever in the event of damage, loss or delay.
 Freight on the goods shall be deemed earned when the goods are received for shipment, & shall be paid, vessel and/or goods lost or not lost.
 All freight and associated charges must be paid within seven (7) days of the date of the invoice, which is prior to the arrival of the vessel at Norfolk Island.
+If payment is not made within this time period freight may be stored at the client’s expense along with the cost of cartage from the storage depot.

 Please note the monetary liability of the Seafreight Carrier shall not exceed the applicable limits of liability under the Hague or Hague/Visby Rules (whichever shall be applicable) Where the Merchant consolidates goods in a container then the applicable unit or package for the purposes of limitation shall be the said container.
 Where goods are packed on pallets for shipment then the pallet shall be considered as the applicable unit or package for the purposes of limitation even though the said pallet may be packed with a number of different packages.
 In the event that there may be goods belonging to different merchants packed into a single container, then the said container shall still be considered as one unit or package for the purposes of limitation.
 For goods shipped to or from the USA the limitation shall be US$500 per container or per package not shipped by the Merchant in a container or per customary freight unit if not packaged.